US Made Supply

 First Aid Kits

 Not federally required for all CMVs, but many carriers mandate them and OSHA requires them if you have employees.
 ANSI/ISEA Z308.1 defines minimum contents for compliant kits — a Class A kit is the recommended baseline for commercial vehicles.
+For a full breakdown of first aid and fire extinguisher requirements across ground fleet, aviation, maritime, and other sectors, see the First Aid & Fire Safety Requirements by Industry guide.

 School bus requirements are state-specific and typically reference ANSI Z308.1.
 Most states require a 24-unit kit for standard buses and a 16-unit kit for smaller vehicles, mounted in an accessible location.